peinser/semver/README.md

 But there are helpers available.
 One of them mentioned above is [`asdf`](https://asdf-vm.com/).
-Plugins for `bats` and `shellcheck` are available meaning that you can use `asdf` to set up your `semver-tool` test environment as you wish: the current stable versions, exploratory versions, or surely one day the next stable versions.
+Plugins for `bats` and `shellcheck` are available meaning that you can use `asdf` to set up your `semver` test environment as you wish: the current stable versions, exploratory versions, or surely one day the next stable versions.